j0giwa/j0giwa/README.md

 Computer Science Stundent
 -------------------------

-Hello and welcome to my GitHub profile!
+Hello and welcome to my GitHub profile!<br>
-I'm a Computer Science Student and have been learning to code for 3 Years.
+I'm a Computer Science Student and have been learning to code for 3 Years.<br>
-Though most of my Repository are set to private.
+Though most of my Repository are set to private.<br><br>
-I have a passion for Linux and other open-source technologys.
+I have a passion for Linux and other open-source technologys.<br>

 *   🌍  I'm based in Germany
 *   🧠  I'm learning Java, C/C++